RandomStudio/random-studio/src/pages/projects/a-spatial-listening-experience-for-bottega-veneta.md

 ---
 templateKey: Project
 title: |
-  A Spatial Listening Experience for Bottega Veneta
+  A spatial listening experience for Bottega Veneta
 intro: To showcase Daniel Lee’s AW 2020 collection for Bottega Veneta in Seoul, we were enlisted to design a pop-up experience and store scenography.
 Drawing inspiration from its location next to the iconic Hyundai Card Music